Alfapabl/snake_game/README.md

 # Snake Game in Python

-A classic recreation of the old Snake game, implemented in Python using the Pygame library.
+A classic recreation of the old Snake game.
 This project brings back nostalgic gameplay where you control a snake that grows longer as it eats food, all while avoiding collisions with the walls or its own tail.

 ## Features